What is the goal of every company in the world?

 There are 5 levels of relationship marketing.
 You can think about them as a spectrum.
 The deeper you go, the more meaningful your relationship with customers becomes.

 They were originally described by Philip Kotler in his seminal book Marketing Management.
-The framework is still used by marketing teams who focus on customer relationships.
+The framework is still used by marketing teams that focus on customer relationships.

 The 5 levels of relationship marketing are: